Odoo Implementation in Egypt: What Actually Happens, What It Costs, and How to Avoid the Traps

 THE IMPLEMENTATION PROCESS

-Let's walk through what actually happens.
+Here's what actually happens.

-Phase 1: Defining Requirements and Goals
+Phase 1: Define Your Requirements and Goals

-Sit with the people doing the actual work.
-Ask them what takes longest.
+Talk to the people doing the actual work.
+Ask what takes the longest.
 Ask where errors happen.
-Ask what feels ridiculous to do manually.
+Ask what feels ridiculous to still be doing manually.
+Their answers become your requirements.

 Phase 2: Planning and System Design

 - Can't track inventory?
-Inventory module.
+Inventory module

 - Slow invoicing?
-Accounting and Sales.
+Accounting and Sales

 - Project chaos?
-Project Management.
+Project Management

-Grab a whiteboard.
+Map your workflow on a whiteboard.
 Draw how things work today versus how they'll work in Odoo.
+Count the steps that disappear.
+That's your ROI.

 Phase 3: Configuration and Setup